neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 </Admonition>

 <Admonition type="important">
 The role you specified in the `DATABASE_URL` must have **CREATEDB** privileges.
-Roles created in the Neon console, CLI, or API, including the default role created with a Neon project, are granted membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the `CREATEDB` privilege.
+Roles created in the Neon Console, CLI, or API, including the default role created with a Neon project, are granted membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the `CREATEDB` privilege.
 Alternatively, you can create roles with SQL to grant specific privileges.
 See [Manage database access](/docs/manage/database-access).
 </Admonition>

 Create the development database by issuing the following commands from the root of your project directory: